-- Enable 1588: This enables the 1588 mode of operation. - 1-step or 2-step Support: This enables the 1-step or 2-step operation method of 1588.
-This is enabled only when Enable 1588 is selected. - 1588 System reference Time period: This is the 1588 system reference clock period in picoseconds. - Enable AVB: This would enable Audio Video Bridging functions.
+- Enable 1588: This enables the 1588 mode of operation.
+The following sub-options are enabled only when Enable 1588 is enabled. - 1-step or 2-step Support: This enables the 1-step or 2-step operation method of 1588.
+This is enabled only when Enable 1588 is selected. - Selection of the Time-of-Day (ToD) timer and timestamp format or the Correction Field timer and timestamp format. - 1588 System reference Time period: This is the 1588 system reference clock period in picoseconds. - Enable AVB: This would enable Audio Video Bridging functions.
 This can be enabled only when 1588 mode is disabled.